eaddari/gruppo-Ai-Academy/29_08/crewai_group/esercizio_esteso/template.md

   - **Documentation and Logging**: Detailed deployment logs with error categorization, step-by-step rollback procedures, environment setup validation checklists
   - Roll back to the last stable build.
   - Fix pipeline scripts and use containerisation for environment consistency.
-  - Enable verbose logging for error diagnostics.
+  - Enable verbose logging for error diagnostics.-->

 #### Integration Problems